Sf298/SRDB/README.md

 ~~~~

 ### Sequential Operations
 Often a table will need to be passed through one operation before it can be passed into the next.
 For these purposes, the runOpsSequentially() method was created.
 Using this function rather than a series of calls to runOp() can dramatically improve performance of the program.
-The code below assumes that there is are 'Pet', 'Appointment', and 'People' tables.
+The code below assumes that there is are 'Pets', 'Appointment', and 'People' tables.
 It will find any records where a client owes money.
 ~~~~
 JoinTableOp op1 = appointmentsT.getJoinTableOp("", "Pet", petT);
 JoinTableOp op2 = op1.getResult().getJoinTableOp("", "Pet.Owner", personT);